wacky-klingon/zero_shot_chronos/docs/03-load-parquet.md

 ## Conclusion

-This design provides a comprehensive framework for loading parquet data as a first-class feature in the Chronos forecasting system.
+This design provides a  framework for loading parquet data in the Chronos forecasting system.
 The modular architecture allows for incremental implementation while maintaining compatibility with existing training and prediction pipelines.
-The focus on performance optimization, data quality, and fail-fast configuration ensures the system can handle production-scale financial time series data efficiently while providing clear error messages when configuration or data is missing.

 Key design principles:
 - **Fail-Fast Configuration**: No defaults, explicit configuration required